 - More likely to overeat later in the day

 This same theory can work for kids.
 Research shows a strong correlation between breakfast and academic performance, since a growling stomach would be an obvious distraction to learning.
-If your child doesn’t like to eat breakfast before school, try to send a healthy snack with them (if allowed) that can be eaten between classes.
+If your child doesn’t like to eat breakfast before school, make sure they are are not eating right before bed.